Shirleycwj/ASC_CO2/README.md

 # ASC_CO2
-Simulation of amplitude of seasonal cycle of CO2 using P model
+Simulation of amplitude of seasonal cycle of CO2 using P model.

+## Scheme and procedure